 The purpose of this article is to shed factual light on the differences between hooked and hookless bead clincher rims and to hopefully help you make an educated purchase decision and/or understand the product you’re riding on the daily, better.

-What you see above is the progression of modern rim design, and before anyone breaks their keyboard in an attempt to send us an email to inform us that hookless rims aren’t new, rest assured that we know.
+Before anyone breaks their keyboard in an attempt to send us an email to inform us that hookless rims aren’t new, rest assured that we know.
 Our goal is not to go through the entire history of bicycle rim design, rather, to focus on the modern factors that have led to the resurgence of hookless rim design in a now tubeless world.

 All About Hook-Beads